Virginia-class submarine: History

-The class was developed under the codename Centurion, later renamed New SSN (NSSN).
+The class was developed under the codename Centurion, later renamed New SSN.
 The "Centurion Study" was initiated in February 1991.
-The Virginia-class submarine was the first US Navy warship with its development coordinated using such 3D visualization technology as CATIA, which comprises computer-aided engineering (CAE), computer-aided design (CAD), computer-aided manufacturing (CAM), and product lifecycle management (PLM).
-Design problems for Electric Boat—and maintenance problems for the Navy—ensued nonetheless.
+The Virginia-class submarine was the first US Navy warship with its development coordinated using such three-dimensional (3D) visualization technology as CATIA, which comprises computer-aided engineering, computer-aided design, computer-aided manufacturing, and product lifecycle management.
+Design problems—and maintenance problems for the Navy—ensued, nonetheless.

-By 2007 approximately 35 million labor hours had been spent to design the Virginia class.
-Constructing a single Virginia-class submarine has required around nine million labor hours, and over 4,000 suppliers.
-Each submarine is projected to make 14–15 deployments during its 33-year service life.

 The Virginia class was intended in part as a less expensive alternative to the ($1.8 billion vs $2.8 billion), whose production run was canceled after just three boats had been completed.
-To reduce costs, the Virginia-class submarines use many "commercial off-the-shelf" (COTS) components, especially in their computers and data networks.
-Improvements in shipbuilding technology have trimmed production costs below the $1.8 billion projected fiscal year 2009 dollars.

-In hearings before both House of Representatives and Senate committees, the Congressional Research Service (CRS) and expert witnesses testified that the annual procurement rate of only one Virginia-class boat—rising to two in 2012—would result in excessive unit production costs, yet an insufficient complement of attack submarines.
-In a 10 March 2005 statement to the House Armed Services Committee, Ronald O'Rourke of the CRS testified that, assuming that the production rate remains as planned, "production economies of scale for submarines would continue to remain limited or poor."

-In 2001, Newport News Shipbuilding and the General Dynamics Electric Boat Company built a quarter-scale version of a Virginia-class submarine dubbed Large Scale Vehicle II (LSV II) Cutthroat.
+To reduce costs, the Virginia-class submarines use many "commercial off-the-shelf" components, especially in their computers and data networks.
+In 2001, Newport News Shipbuilding and General Dynamics Electric Boat built a quarter-scale version of a Virginia-class submarine dubbed Large Scale Vehicle II Cutthroat.
 The vehicle was designed as an affordable test platform for new technologies.
+By 2007, about 35 million labor hours had been spent to design the Virginia class.
+Constructing a single Virginia-class submarine has required around nine million labor hours, and over 4,000 suppliers.
+Each submarine is projected to make 14–15 deployments during her 33-year service life.